dollarbillio/MQL/Indicators/Codes/Fundamentals/Indicator(Framework).md

 Indicator	Method	Indicator class constructor IndicatorArea	Property	Defines the area where the indicator is placed.
 Initialize	Method	Custom initialization for the Indicator.
 This method is invoked when an indicator is launched.

-IsLastBar	Property	Returns true, if Calculate is invoked for the last bar ToString	Method	The name of the indicator derived class.
+ToString	Method	The name of the indicator derived class.